goodniceweb/phoenix-basics-presentation/presentation.md

 no "objects" as you find in Ruby(so no complex class hierarchies anymore) Methods with same name but different number of accepted params are different methods.
-Patternt matching - another cool feature (TODO: LEANMORE)
+Patternt matching - another cool feature
 Strings: "", '' - strings in Ruby. "" - String in Elixir
-'' is an array of chars(TODO: ENSURE)
+'' is an array of chars

 (Haven't check if next phrase is true but guess yes) Meta-programming in Elixir is a lot more powerful and